borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 To be future-proof from changes towards the inflationary model it needs high level decentralization which requires real world cost (anchor in physical reality), that is manifested in 'mining' as Proof of Work - PoW.

 Bitcoin protocol is just the first functional implementation of this idea (courtesy of Cypherpunks).
 (Dis->Non)inflationary neutral and apolitical money (agnostic to politics) as bottom up emergent phenomena.
 It was designed and programmed to have best characteristic of Money:
-1. Durable, 2.
+1.Durable, 2.
 Divisible, 3.
 Portable, 4.
 Acceptable, 5.
 Scarce, 6.
 Uniform
 (fixes bad features of gold regarding easy division and transport because of which yellow metal was centralized).

-### Next to address and elaborate some often given skepticism towards it.
+#### Next to address and elaborate some often given skepticism towards it.

 1. Others 'cryptos' (alt coins) are not real competition to Bitcoin because of:
 First mover advantage, Network effect(value is subjective), decentralized hashrate and wide  node distribution, biggest community (contributors, developers) with strong commitment/conviction and ever growing adoption from users.